- Alma College, MI, B.S. Biology, Chemistry, 1986

 - Minkyung Kim, PhD.
 Research Assistant Professor.
 Motor neuron migration; Longitudinal axon guidance.

 Farnaz Shoja-Taheri, PhD, CMB.
-Postdoctoral fellow, UC Davis.
+Postdoctoral fellow, Georgia.

 Katherine Weller, MS, CMB.
-Biotech, Colorado.
+University of Nevada School of Medicine.

 Arielle Demarco, Biotechnology BS/MS. Hamilton, Reno.

 Juliana Medeiros Oliveira, visiting Medical Student from Brazil.
 Spring 2015.